Wednesday, 26 August 2015

 So, I tried to rein the numbers in a bit, all the way back to two.
 Say that my volunteer reaches into an urn and removes a white ball.
 In the absence of any other information, what is the likelihood that the next ball selected will be white?
 It’s 50%, but this also seemed strange to me – after all, we are not just talking about the possibility of white and black balls here, there could be a huge array of hues, colours and patterns available.
 Perhaps it seems reasonable to think about selecting a second pure white ball, since that’s a simple enough decoration, but if we think of a scenario in which the volunteer extracts a ball with light violet stripes and puce dots on a beige background with orange swirls, it seems somewhat less certain that there will be a 50% chance that the second ball will be of the same type.

-This sort of gets us where I was initially headed.
+This sort of gets us to where I was initially headed.
 We tend not to notice when bland things happen (like selecting a plain old white ball) and are confounded when strange things happen (like removing our tutti-frutti themed ball), it messes with our intuitions.
 The likelihood of selecting that strangely patterned ball seems remote, but it won’t be if it’s also a common pattern.
 If my volunteer keeps dipping her hand into the urn and removing similarly patterned balls, then the amazement of that first selection will fade and eventually her intuitions will shift to match what would be expected with an unbroken series of plain white balls.
 At that point, she may reflect that back when she held only one of these balls in her hand, the likelihood (at the time) of the next one being the same was also 50%, as it would have if it had been white.
-(Note that with the information to hand, my volunteer will have to reassess the post facto likelihood of the second ball being tutti-frutti themed as being higher than 50% – the exact figure depends on the number of balls available and how many balls have been selected so far.)

-Compare this to an argument often run by apologetic theists: the probability of the universe being just the way it is such that it supports intelligent life (that is humans) is so remote that it is therefore inconceivable that the universe arose by chance, therefore god.
+Compare this to an argument often run by apologetic theists: the probability of the universe being just the way it is such that it supports intelligent life (more specifically humans) is so remote that it is therefore inconceivable that the universe arose by chance, therefore god.
 We are in the same position as my feckless volunteer, after her first selection, metaphorically holding an apparently impossible ball in our hand and being stunned and amazed by it.
 However, we are not able to draw from the urn again to get a better idea about how likely it really is that such a ball should be in our hand.
 So, while in the absence of any other information it may seem unlikely that our universe should be so apparently finely tuned, we simply don’t know what the real likelihood is.

 I then devised a scenario to test this challenge to our intuitions, which I wrote up (at the second attempt) at Two Balls, One Urn, Revisited.
 The whole idea of this scenario was to trigger the logic of “what is the likelihood that, out a draw of X balls, the only non-white ball will be at the Xth position?” in which my volunteer might say 50% where it can be shown that it’s not, it’s a wildly different figure.
 In this article, I had a barrel with 2 million balls in it, two of which were white and, effectively, I artificially forced one of two balls removed from the barrel into being white (I even make that clear in the comments) and asked what the chances were that the other removed ball was white.